michaelhuettermann/otello/README.md

 - A self-contained starter package for students and beginners.
 - A demo kit for interactive meetups and conferences.
 - A sandbox to work on and test modern Java features in relation to telemetry.

+In parts, this sandbox is loosely based on pieces of the offical documentation of OpenTelemetry [here](https://opentelemetry.io/docs/languages/java/getting-started/).